- 1 Links to Free Translation Services

 - 2.5 When Should You Not Turn to Free Translation?

 - 2.6 Amusing Examples of Poor Machine Translation.

-“The free translation software above delivers free translations into German or English based on machine translation methods.
+“Free translation software provides free translations into German or English based on machine translation methods.
 A free translation cannot replace a professional translation.